cfpb/consumerfinance.gov/README.md

 open in your terminal when using this project.
 These will be used for:
  1. **Git operations**.
-    Perform git operations and general development in the repository.
+    Perform Git operations and general development in the repository.
  2. **Elasticsearch**.
     Run an Elasticsearch instance.
  3. **Sheer web server**.